-With a joint current account, both of you can sign up to Virgin Money Cashback via the Virgin Money Mobile Banking app.
+With a joint current account, both of you can sign up to Virgin Money Cashback in the Virgin Money Mobile Banking app.
 You can each earn cashback on your spending with your own cashback account.

-Be aware, some current account cashback is related to the account rather than any account holder.
+Just to let you know, some current account cashback is related to the account rather than any account holder.
 Only one account holder will receive cashback on offers like Direct Debits, or bank account switches made through the Current Account Switch Service.
 To see who this account holder is, visit your cashback account profile in your app.
 You can change who receives account level cashback once every 30 days.

 We tailor our offers based on what we know about you – like where you use your card, how much you spend on your card, your Direct Debits, where you live, the products you hold with us, and when your birthday is.

 We’ll do the same for any credit card additional cardholders too - you might see offers that look more like they’re up their street than yours.